-“Ultrawhite” wine label paper that is fluorescent under blue light was only introduced to the market in the late 1950s; therefore, unless the bottle has been relabeled at the winery due to a necessary/requested reconditioning of the bottle, any vintages prior 1957 with an Ultrawhite label is surely a fake.
+“Ultrawhite” wine label paper that is fluorescent under blue light was only introduced to the market in the late 1950s; therefore, unless the bottle has been relabeled at the winery due to a necessary/requested reconditioning of the bottle, any vintages prior to 1957 with an Ultrawhite label is surely a fake.

-Nowadays most fonts can be found on the Internet and printing is an easy going process (Sheet-fed offset, Flexography, UV or water-based, Rotary-offset - (Conventional or waterless), Digital, etc..), so, to counter the problem, wineries use specific ink, shape and/or label paper that is made unique or difficult to reproduce through various processes.
+Nowadays most fonts can be found on the Internet and printing is an easy-going process (Sheet-fed offset, Flexography, UV or water-based, Rotary-offset - (Conventional or waterless), Digital, etc..), so, to counter the problem, wineries use specific ink, shape and/or label paper that is made unique or difficult to reproduce through various processes.

-Flexographic presses are preferred as they are much more versatile than digital presses, and allow for foil stamping, embossing and applying a variety of finishes that cannot be done on digital presses.
+Flexographic presses are preferred as they are much more versatile than digital presses, and allow for foil stamping, embossing, and applying a variety of finishes that cannot be done on digital presses.

 Therefore, you should keep a careful eye on the label for

 This picture (courtesy of www.wine-searcher.com) of Rudy Kurniawan’s Petrus labels proves how easy it can be to reproduce the original

 And how about this sparkling clean label of Petrus 1961